Italy has a world-class health system. The coronavirus has pushed it to the breaking point.

 The huge number of infections has overwhelmed hospitals in the wealthy region of Lombardy, where both cities are, even as officials went to great lengths to prepare facilities by converting some wards into makeshift intensive care units and adding extra beds wherever possible.

-Dr. Lorenzo D’Antiga, director of the pediatric department at the Hospital Papa Giovanni XXIII in Bergamo, said he and his colleagues are operating in a region with some of the highest incidents of new coronavirus cases.
+Dr. Lorenzo D'Antiga, director of the pediatric department at Hospital Papa Giovanni XXIII in Bergamo, said he and his colleagues are operating in a region with some of the highest incidences of new coronavirus cases.

 "We are really in the eye of the cyclone," he said.